magdkudama/go-finder/README.md

 ## To Do

-* Support filtering by size
+* ~~Support filtering by size~~ Done!
+And supports defining min size and max size in a "fancy" format
 * Exclude directories even before parsing
 * Allow minDepth and maxDepth